Philadelphia, Pennsylvania

 Eviction Hotspots

 Eviction filings aren’t spread evenly across cities: a small number of buildings are responsible for a disproportionate share of eviction cases.
 This pattern, which existed before the pandemic, has continued in 2020 and beyond.
 We analyzed eviction records in Philadelphia to determine where the most cases are being filed.
 This is a list of eviction hot spots—the 10 buildings responsible for the most filings—over the course of the last year.
 We also display the plaintiff name most often listed with a given building in the court filings.
-In the next section, we map the top 100 hotspots across the county.
+Below we map the top 100 hotspots across the county.

 Eviction Hotspot data are updated semi-annually.